morkai/h5.linkformat/readme.md

 and [draft-bormann-core-links-json-01](http://tools.ietf.org/html/draft-bormann-core-links-json-01)
 *(Representing CoRE Link Collections in JSON)* for node.js and the browser.

-The following features are not supported
-(see [Link Format](http://tools.ietf.org/html/rfc6690#section-2) section of the RFC):
+Why partial?
+Because the following features are not supported (see [Link Format](http://tools.ietf.org/html/rfc6690#section-2) section of the RFC):
-  - `URI-Reference` validation in `link-value`,
+  - validation of the parameter values (e.g. `foobar` will be accepted as a value for the `sz` parameter).
   - `ext-name-star` in `link-extension` (see [RFC-2231](http://tools.ietf.org/html/rfc2231)).

 ## TODO